Skip to main content

 Open a chat in the right project

-Discoveries are project-scoped.
-The chat needs to be in the same project (or you can attach the project itself).
+Discoveries are project-scoped, and the picker only lists the active project’s.
+The chat needs to be in the same project — or attach the project itself.

 2